Meeting People Is Easy: Summary

 Meeting People Is Easy documents the promotion and tour for Radiohead's third album, OK Computer, which began on 22 May 1997 in Barcelona, Spain.
-The film comprises footage of the band working on music, performances (including a performance of "Karma Police" on Late Show with David Letterman), filming promotional material, and giving interviews.
-It includes footage of the filming of the "No Surprises" music video and the failed studio session for the song "Man of War".
+It comprises footage of Radiohead working on music, filming music videos and promotional material, giving interviews and performing.
+It includes footage of the filming of the "No Surprises" music video and the failed studio session for the song "Man of War", and a performance of "Karma Police" on the Late Show with David Letterman.

+The documentary captures the band members' stress during the tour, which the bassist, Colin Greenwood, later said was the lowest point of Radiohead's career.
 The journalist Alex Ross described the film as "a kind of counterstrike against the music press, recording scores of pointless interviews with dead-tired members of the band".
+The singer, Thom Yorke, said the goal was to dispel myths about the glamour of being in a rock band.

 Production

 According to the director, Grant Gee, Radiohead sat in hotel suites for days giving interviews.
-To film each interview, Gee "[ran] around, leaving a microphone in one room, going and filming something in another".
-He placed surveillance cameras in the band's dressing room, which Gee said foreshadowed the rise of reality television: "We were doing it in a slightly more arty way, but it's the same as Big Brother, what we were doing with that band, seeing them locked in their bubble.
+To record each interview, Gee "[ran] around, leaving a microphone in one room, going and filming something in another".
+He placed surveillance cameras in the band's dressing room, which he said foreshadowed the rise of reality television such as Big Brother: "We were doing it in a slightly more arty way, but it's the same ...
 Radiohead Big Brother is what I think of that film in a way."
+The Radiohead bassist, Colin Greenwood, said Gee recorded around 40 hours of footage, and Radiohead gave him freedom to edit it.
+According to Yorke, Gee refused their requests to include moments of positivity.

 Release

 Meeting People Is Easy was released in the UK on VHS on 30 November 1998, and on DVD on 12 June 2000.
 It was released in both formats on 18 May 1999 in the United States.
 It was the first DVD released by Radiohead's record label, EMI.

-Several television channels broadcast Meeting People Is Easy after its release.
-In the UK, Channel 4 broadcast the film on 6 May 1999.
-In the US, MTV broadcast a premiere of the film on 16 May 1999, and the Sundance Channel broadcast the documentary nine times during May 2000.

-After Radiohead's new record company, XL, purchased of their back catalogue from EMI in April 2016, Radiohead released Meeting People is Easy free on their website.
+In the UK, Channel 4 broadcast Meeting People is Easy on 6 May 1999.
+In the US, MTV broadcast a premiere of the film on 16 May 1999, and the Sundance Channel broadcast it nine times during May 2000.
+After Radiohead's new record company, XL, purchased their back catalogue from EMI, Radiohead made Meeting People Is Easy available to stream free on their website along with other archived material.